RandomlyFish/halo-infinite-forge-tools/README.md

 Once you have made changes, you will have to generate the macro again.

 ## Command line arguments

+Here's an example of a command including all command line arguments: npm start model=test chunks=2 chunk=1 filter=-6.08,3,614.55 autoSave=true

 ### model (required)
 Used to specify the obj file to load, by name.